wp-plugins/mixcloud-embed/readme.txt

 == Changelog ==

+= 1.7 =
+* Update a plugin with a new embed code from Mixcloud.com
+* Add a new options light, cover, artwork, playlist

 = 1.6.3 =
 * Fix a bug that closed a <?php tag to the end of the file.